Graph Classification with 2D Convolutional Neural Networks: Experiments

+\textit{Spectral embeddings}.
+We started with the most naive way to embed the nodes of a graph, that is, using the eigenvectors of its adjacency matrix (we also experimented with the Laplacian but observed no difference).
+Here, no PCA-based compression was necessary.
+We retained the eigenvectors associated with the 10 largest eigenvalues in magnitude, thus embedding the nodes into a $10$-dimensional space.

+\textit{Image resolution and channels}.
+As we computed the unit-normed eigenvectors, the coordinates of any node in any dimension belonged to the $[-1,1]$ range.
+Furthermore, inspired by the MNIST images which are 28 $\times$ 28 in size, and on which we initially tested our 2D CNN architecture, we decided to learn 2D histograms featuring 28 bins in each direction.
+This gave us a resolution of $\nicefrac{28}{(1-(-1))}$, that is, 14 pixels per unit, which we write 14:1 for brevity in the remainder of this paper.
+Finally, we decided to make use of the information carried out by all 10 eigenvectors, and thus kept 5 channels.
+Any graph in the dataset was thus represented as a tensor of shape (5,28,28).

+\textit{Results}.
+In a 10-fold cross validation setting where each fold was repeated 3 times, we reached a mean classification accuracy of $99.08\% (\pm 3.21)$, usually within 3 epochs, which is a very good performance.
+Even though we injected some variance, categories are associated with specific patterns (see Fig. \ref{fig:mot_ex}) which are easily captured by the CNN.

+\textbf{Real-world graphs}.
+We conducted experiments on 6 real-world datasets whose statistics are summarized in Table \ref{tab:stats}.
+In all datasets, graphs are unweighted, undirected, with unlabeled nodes, and the task is to predict the class they belong to.
+Classes are mutually exclusive.
+The first five datasets, REDDIT-B, REDDIT-5K, REDDIT-12K, COLLAB, and IMDB-B, come from \cite{yanardag2015deep} and contain social networks.
+The sixth dataset, PROTEINS\_full, is a bioinformatics one and comes from \cite{KKMMN2016,borgwardt2005protein}.
+In this dataset, each node is associated with a 29-dimensional continuous vector.
 To incorporate this extra information into our images, we compressed the attribute vectors with PCA, retaining the same number of dimensions as for the node embeddings, and normalized them to have same range as the node embeddings.
 Finally, each node was represented by a single vector made of its compressed node embedding concatenated with its compressed and normalized continuous attribute vector.
 That is, we had $d/2$ channels for node embeddings and $d/2$ channels for node attributes, where $d$ is the number of principal components retained in each case.